-Board.
-It is true that O'Neill's lack of backing inside the US government, which was evident from the beginning, would deprive the SDRM of any serious chances of being implemented.
-However, the abandonment of the SDRM project was not only the result of opposition by the US government.
+The United States position alone does not explain the stagnation of the SDRM project, which had the important support of the European countries' representatives in the IMF's Executive Board.
+It is true that O'Neill's lack of backing inside the United States Government, which was evident from the beginning, would deprive the SDRM of any serious chances of being implemented.
+However, the abandonment of the SDRM project was not only the result of opposition by the United States Government.
 Nearly all the "actors" whose interests would have been directly affected by the SDRM opposed its implementation, in some cases because they disliked specific elements of the proposal, but there was also more fundamental opposition to the very concept of an international bankruptcy court and the belief that there was no need for it.

-Investors and underwriters of sovereign bonds, particularly in the US, were the most vigorous opponents to the SDRM, arguing that it would encourage default, though they would not go as far as to acknowledge that their interests were much better served by IMF bailouts8.
+Investors and underwriters of sovereign bonds, particularly in the United States, were the most vigorous opponents to the SDRM, arguing that it would encourage default, though they would not go as far as to acknowledge that their interests were much better served by IMF bailouts.
 Borrowing countries, in particular the major Latin American nations with the exception of Argentina (for obvious reasons), worried that the SDRM would negatively affect their ability to issue debt in the international capital markets, because it would lead to an increase in the risk premia for emerging market issuers.
 Even more importantly, they feared that the implementation of the SDRM might be accompanied by a reduction in their access to IMF's "rescue" packages.
-In their view, the potential benefits of the SDRM, particularly its weak legal protection of debtors' rights9, could not make up for the loss of emergency access to multilateral financing.
-Finally, debtor countries were also reluctant to give up their sovereignity in matters like the legal treatment of debt issued under their domestic laws and the legal powers that the Dispute Resolution Forum (DRF) would have to impose a stay10.
+In their view, the potential benefits of the SDRM, particularly its weak legal protection of debtors' rights, could not make up for the loss of emergency access to multilateral financing.
+Finally, debtor countries were also reluctant to give up their sovereignty in matters like the legal treatment of debt issued under their domestic laws and the legal powers that the Dispute Resolution Forum (DRF) would have to impose a stay.

-So neither creditors nor debtors11 wanted to lose the option of being bailed out12 in exchange for a mechanism of doubtful efficacy, whose enforcement might not be feasible anyway.
-And from the perspective of creditor countries and the IMF, the main use of a well-functioning SDRM is precisely to limit bailouts13, by encouraging the debtor country to restructure its debt as soon as it becomes unsustainable.
-In effect, the IMF's staff view14 was that the SDRM would serve to limit bailouts in situations were the sovereign is involvent, as opposed to a situation of illiquidity, where IMF financing may be the right option.
+So neither creditors nor debtors9 wanted to lose the option of being bailed out in exchange for a mechanism of doubtful efficacy, whose enforcement might not be feasible anyway.
+And from the perspective of creditor countries and the IMF, the main use of a well-functioning SDRM is precisely to limit bailouts, by encouraging the debtor country to restructure its debt as soon as it becomes unsustainable.
+In effect, the IMF's staff view (Hagan, 2005) was that the SDRM would serve to limit bailouts in situations were the sovereign is involved, as opposed to a situation of illiquidity, where IMF financing may be the right option.
 But given the high costs of default, no country would follow this course unless it was clear that IMF financing would not be available.
-Thus, while no mandatory quantitative limits to IMF lending were included in the SDRM proposal, it was understood that compliance with the Exceptional Access Framework (EAF) would
+Thus, while no mandatory quantitative limits to IMF lending were included in the SDRM proposal, it was understood that compliance with the Exceptional Access Framework (EAF) would limit expectations of a bailout and, together with the SDRM, would enable the Fund to better resist political pressures to provide assistance.